 To support former students who were abused during their time at the School, an independent, confidential Listening Service was launched in September 2019.
 This provides access to fully funded professional psychological services and support.

-Since its inception, the Listening Service has helped former students who have been abused to access confidential, fully funded psychological support services in New Zealand and other parts of the world.
+Since its inception, the Listening Service has helped hundreds of former students who have been abused and their whānau to access confidential, fully funded psychological support services in New Zealand and other parts of the world.

 Dilworth School today